haylinmoore/www/content/words/github-actions-k8s.md

 1. The service account itself, identified by a name and a namespace.
 2. A ClusterRole, allowing the service account to get and patch deployments.
+    1. One could optionally use a Role to limit the scope of the services account to specific deployments.
 3. A ClusterRoleBinding, binding the service account to the ClusterRole.
 Next, generate a token for the service account using: